bsebhat/bsebhat.github.io/content/labs/05-pfsense/01-create-lan-network.md

 type: docs
 ---

-I'm going to create a an isolated network that the `juiceshop` and `sysadmin` VMs can use to communicate.
-The `customer` and `hacker` VMs won't have direct access to them, so they won't be able to access the web application running on `juiceshop` by putting `http://juiceshop` in their web browsers.
+I'm going to create a an isolated network that the `juicero` and `sysadmin` VMs can use to communicate.
+The `customer` and `hacker` VMs won't have direct access to them, so they won't be able to access the web application running on `juicero` by putting `http://juicero` in their web browsers.

-So I will need to also configure the pfSense firewall server to forward traffic to its "WAN" (the IP address of its NIC connected to the `default` network) to the `juiceshop`.
+So I will need to also configure the pfSense firewall server to forward traffic to its "WAN" (the IP address of its NIC connected to the `default` network) to the `juicero`.
 This will be using the `pfsense` firewall software's network address translation (NAT) service.

 I'll create the `pfsense` VM that runs the firewall, with 2 NICs: one connected to the `default` virtual network I've been using in the previous labs, and one connected to a new virtual network.
 I'll call that new network `LAN`.
 It's common practice to name it something like "vtnet1" or "vmnet2", but I'll just name it `LAN` so it's easier to tell what it is.